AHRQ ICD-10-CM CCSR Diagnosis Groupings

-For discharges or visits on or after October 1, 2015, the Agency for Healthcare, Research, and Quality’s (AHRQ) Clinical Classification Software (CCS) uses the primary ICD-10-CM diagnosis code to assign a CCS diagnosis category for inpatient discharges and emergency department visits.
+For discharges or visits on or after October 1, 2015, the Agency for Healthcare, Research, and Quality’s (AHRQ) Clinical Classification Software Refined (CCSR) uses the primary ICD-10-CM diagnosis code to assign a CCSR diagnosis category for inpatient discharges and emergency department visits.
 Please visit the link below for more information.

 AHRQ CCS Services and Procedures Groupings for CPT/HCPCS